ChristyGHanson/christyghanson.github.io/pages/cv.md

 Christy G. Hanson is a writer from New Mexico who now calls Redmond, Washington her home.
 Her freelance work has been featured in American Indian Republic.
-Her poetry has appeared in The Raven Chronicles and DIN Magazine.
-She was nominated for the 2014 Pushcart Prize.
+Her poetry has appeared in The Raven Chronicles and DIN Magazine, and she is a Pushcart Prize nominee.
 She holds a BA in English from New Mexico State University.
-Currently she is a transcriber at Pactera, where she earned a Pactera Peer Award for her technical documentation and user guides.
+Currently she is a transcriber at Pactera, where she prepares data sets for machine learning.
+Christy recently earned a Pactera Peer Award for her technical documentation and user guides.

 ---
 ## Technical Writing